-Pag e
+Pag

-A. COMP PETITION COMMITTEE AND FORUM 1
+A. COMF PETITION COMMITTEE AND FORUM 1

 1. Competition Committee Defined 1

-2. Powers of the Competition Committee 1
+2. Powers of the Competition Committee

 3. Participation of Competition Committee Members 1

 4. Questions and Inquiries 2

-5. Contact with the Competition Committee
+5. Contact with the Competition Committee 2

 6. Forum 2

-B. REGIO ONAL AND OTHER QUALIFYING ROUNDS 2
+В. REGIO ONAL AND OTHER QUALIFYING ROUNDS .
+2

-1. Teams Must Compete in Regional or Other Qualifying Round 2
+1. Teams Must Compete in Regional or Other Qualifying Round .
+2

-A Team Participating in the Regional Rounds from the
+2. A Team Participating in the Regional Rounds from the

-Host School 3
+Host School .
+3

 3. International Memorial-Based Qualifying Round for Teams

-from Regions without a Regional Round 3
+from Regions Without a Regional Round .
+3

-C. TEAM COMPOSITION 4
+C. TEAM I COMPOSITION 4

 1. Team Defined 4

 2. Qualifications of Team Members 5

 3. Replacing Team Members 5

 4. Coaches and Advisors 5

-D. SCOR ING AND AWARDS 5
+D. SCOR RING AND AWARDS 6

-1. Breakdown 5
+1. Breakdown 6

 2. Awards 6

-E. МЕМО PRIALS (BRIEFS) 7
+E. MEMO DRIALS (BRIEFS) 7

-1. Sides 7
+1. Sides .
+7

-2. Problem 7
+2. Problem .
+7

 3. Format

-4. Service of the Memorial
+4. Service of the Memorial -

 5. Service on Other Teams

-6. No Changes after Submission
+6. No Changes After Submission

-7. Grading
+7. 10

-8. English 1 0
+8. English 10